mindis/prom2click/README.md

         ```
     * For a more resiliant setup you could setup shards, replicas and a distributed table
         * setup a Zookeeper cluster (or zetcd)
-        * eg. for each cickhouse shard run two+ clickhouse servers and setup a ReplicatedMergeTree on each with the same zk path and uniq replicas (eg. replica => the servers fqdn)
+        * eg. for each clickhouse shard run two+ clickhouse servers and setup a ReplicatedMergeTree on each with the same zk path and uniq replicas (eg. replica => the servers fqdn)
         * next create a distributed table that looks at the ReplicatedMergeTrees
         * either define the {shard} and {replica} macros in your clickhouse server config or replace accordingly when you run the queries on each host
         * see: [Distributed]    (https://clickhouse.yandex/docs/en/table_engines/distributed.html) and [Replicated] (https://clickhouse.yandex/docs/en/table_engines/replication.html)